 Step Two — Sign Up for a Passport Appointment

 Generally speaking, for first-timers (as newborns tend to be for most things), this happens at an acceptance facility in your town (typically a U.S. Post Office).

-Though there are ways around it (involving notarized paperwork, etc.), it’s easiest for BOTH parents (or whoever’s listed on the birth certificate) to go in with baby.
+Though there are ways around it (involving notarized paperwork, etc.), it’s always best for BOTH parent(s)/guardian(s) (whoever’s listed on the birth certificate) to go in with baby.

 You’ll need to make your appointment online via travel.state.gov.

 Passport processing is taking 8-11 weeks for routine service here in 2022.
 If you are traveling before then, you’ll likely need to pay the expedite fee and will probably want to pay for overnight shipping (for when it’s sent back to you) as well.

 If this applies to you, the agent at the acceptance facility will be able to steer you in the right direction, provided you have your flight itinerary with you.